ErpNetDocs/tech/modules/logistics/inventory/how-to/reconciliation-based-counts.md

    ![pictures](pictures/zero_only.png)

-> [!NOTE]
-> If a product is available in a different store or belongs to a different product group, **no line will be created for it**.

 ## Execute the function

 1. Open a reconciliation order, click on the **Run** button and select **Calculate reconciliation, based on the counts**